JHOOPS YOUTH LEAGUE RULES

 18. The Scorekeepers will control the Clock and Score.
 If a team is down by more than 20 points in the last 2 minutes of the game, the clock will not stop for any reason other than a time out.

 19. It is the responsibility of the coaches to make sure that the player participation rule is in compliance which is half of each game but there are exceptions.
-Violation of the playing time rule may result in a forfeit and suspension of the Coach.
+Habitual violation of the playing time rule may result in a suspension of the Coach.

 20. Playing time Exceptions: